CarlosLaraFP/opstack-oneclick/README.md

 # opstack-oneclick
-Go-powered CLI tool that automates the deployment of a mocked OP Stack to a local Kubernetes cluster using Helm.
-It simulates `op-node`, `op-geth`, and related services, allowing protocol teams to experiment with fast, repeatable, modular deployments.
+Go-powered CLI + Helm scaffolding tool for deploying a mock OP Stack to Kubernetes — simulating how protocol developers would spin up their own L2 chain on the Superchain.

-> 🧠 Built as a proof-of-concept to explore how platform engineering principles — such as one-click workflows, Helm-based modularity, and Kubernetes-native automation — can accelerate OP Stack protocol development.
+> Built as a proof-of-concept to explore how platform engineering principles — such as one-click workflows, Helm-based modularity, and Kubernetes-native automation — can accelerate OP Stack protocol development.

+---

+## Purpose

+This project demonstrates what it would feel like for a protocol team to deploy an OP Stack-based L2 chain with 1 command, using Kubernetes-native tooling under the hood.
+While the services are mocked (or partially functional), the deployment flow mirrors how Base, Zora, or Mode might bootstrap their own OP Chain.
+In the real Superchain ecosystem, protocol teams are responsible for deploying and managing their own OP Chains using the OP Stack.
+This project:

+- Abstracts away infra complexity with a single CLI command
+- Demonstrates modular, reproducible configuration of OP Stack parameters
+- Simulates onboarding DX for external protocol teams
+- Models decentralized Superchain participation

 ---